tarwn/lessthandot-hugo/blogs/content/posts/2010-12-08-dealing-with-the-row-value-s-updated-or.md

 Correct the errors and attempt to delete the row again or press ESC to cancel the change(s).

 This is really a limitation of the designer/tool.
-So when a human looks at that grid with the 2 rows, the human knows that it wants to delete the first row….however since the 2 rows are completely identical SQL Server does not know which row to delete from the table.
+So when a human looks at that grid with the 2 rows, the human knows that it wants to delete the first row....however since the 2 rows are completely identical SQL Server does not know which row to delete from the table.

 Of course this is also yet another reason to have a primary key on the table.